chloejones9464/loop-and-thread/userstories.md

 ## Epic 9 - Testing for README
 User Story | Link to GitHub | Screenshot/Video of User Story
 --- | --- | ---
-As a visitor, I want the site to be accessible so that everyone can use it. | https://github.com/chloejones9464/loop-and-thread/issues/26 | Responsiveness throughout this page
+As a visitor, I want the site to be accessible so that everyone can use it. | https://github.com/chloejones9464/loop-and-thread/issues/26 |
 As the owner, I want secure handling of payments and downloads so that user data is protected. | https://github.com/chloejones9464/loop-and-thread/issues/27 |